dekkerglen/CubeCobra/CONTRIBUTING.md

 # Getting started
 ### How to submit a contribution.

 The master branch is the branch that contains live code.
 The development branch is the branch with changes that are pending for the next update.
-First, assign yourself to an issue, and create a new branch with the name "feature-#", where the number is the corresponding feature ID.
+First, assign yourself to an issue, and create a fork of the code.
 When you are finished with the feature, create a pull request back into the development branch.
 An admin will review your code and merge if it is accepted.
-If the feature doesn't meet our guidelines, or there are other issues, an admin will add a comment to the pull request describing the problem.

-For larger issues create a fork:

-1. Create your own fork of the code.
-2. Make your changes in the fork.
-3. Submit the PR to be merged into this repository.
 Expect some comments and feedback.

 ### Code Style